 (I love Dian's introduction: "Avoiding styles is a hobby for some Word users.
 They go through 35 mouse clicks in 12 formatting dialog boxes, just to avoid using a style.")

-- The Seven Laws of Styles by Bob Blacksberg, from Woody Leonhardt's Woody's Office Watch newsletter (and if it is not available there, it is available at Seven Laws of Styles).
+- The Seven Laws of Styles by Bob Blacksberg, from Woody Leonhardt's Woody's Office Watch newsletter which is available at Seven Laws of Styles.

 - Other articles about styles on this site.